Are Sancho and Zaha needed? Chelsea's attack finally missing Hazard after another shock home defeat | Goal.com

 “We’ve missed some chances and we can look at strengthening and pushing and getting more competition in those areas.”

-"Centre back to centre back, full back to full back, back to centre back, back to full back and I don’t want to come and see that.
+"Centre-back to centre-back, full-back to full-back, back to centre-back, back to full-back and I don’t want to come and see that.
 So I won’t blame the fans, they come here to support the team, they will come to Tottenham next week, they will come to Southampton on Boxing Day and some responsibility is on the players to excite them, to have the personality and the balls to take the ball in an area and beat someone or play forwards.

 "That’s up to the players as well, so that’s a joint thing.”